Ladders and simplicity of derived module categories: Lifting and restricting recollements

 Unfortunately, the assumption that $B$ has finite projective dimension both as a right $A$-module and as a left $A$-module is missing in both statements.
 In fact, without this assumption the statements fail: a counterexample is provided by the recollement (b) in Example \ref{e:three-recollements} (take the ring epimorphism $\lambda:A\to M_2(k)$ and the tilting module $T= A$ with the $T$-resolution $0\to A\to A \oplus e_2 A \to e_2A \to 0$).

-Let us now prove the statements under the additional assumption.
 We remark that the statements were later employed in the context when $A$ has finite global dimension.
 Then it holds naturally that $\pd(B_A)<\infty$ and $\pd(_AB)<\infty$, thus the remaining results of \cite{AKL3} are not affected by this mistake.

+Let us now prove the statements under the additional assumption.
 Take a homological ring epimorphism $\varphi:A\to B$ between two finite-dimensional algebras.
-It induces a recollement at $D(\Mod)$-level
+It induces a recollement at $\cd(\Mod)$-level